-Six administrative divisions provide support to the other divisions of the agency.
+Administrative divisions provide support to the other divisions of the agency.
 Their functions include procuring goods and services for the agency, responding to contacts from the public and recruiting and screening applicants.

-The The Human Resources Division is responsible for human resource services and support for the 4,000+ employees of the Office of the Attorney General.
-This division is responsible for posting agency vacancies, recruiting job applicants, ensuring compliance with the Position Classification Act, administering employee benefits, developing and maintaining human resources policies and procedures, conducting new employee orientation, and maintaining all employee files including timekeeping data for employee leave.
-This division also handles EEO, unemployment claims, and employee relations issues, maintains the payroll clearance function, prepares agency HR statistics and reports, coordinates training for the administrative and legal divisions, and provides advice and counsel to management and employees on HR matters.
+The Human Resources Division is responsible for human resource services and support for the 4,000+ employees of the Office of the Attorney General.
+This division is responsible for posting employment vacancies, recruiting job applicants, ensuring compliance with the Position Classification Act, administering employee benefits, developing and maintaining human resources policies and procedures, conducting new employee orientation, and maintaining all employee files including timekeeping data for employee leave.
+This division also handles EEO, unemployment claims, and employee relations issues, maintains the payroll clearance function, prepares agency HR statistics and reports, coordinates and provides training for the administrative and legal divisions, and provides advice and counsel to management and employees on HR matters.

 The Internal Audit Division supports the agency's overall mission by furnishing independent analyses, appraisals and recommendations concerning the adequacy and effectiveness of the agency's internal controls, policies, and procedures.
 The division is also responsible for coordination of audit activities with the outside audit community and provides technical assistance to the agency's managers on a wide variety of management, financial, operational, and technological issues.